ludovys/tryvr/README.md

 - [Unsplash](https://unsplash.com/) - For the game images
 - [Font Awesome](https://fontawesome.com/) - For the icons
 - [TailwindCSS](https://tailwindcss.com/) - For the styling
+- [Figma](https://figma.com/) - For design templates and integration